You are here: Home > Own Your Own Home

 HOW HABITAT WORKS

-2. Home Visit.
-When it is time to select a new family, members of the Family Selection Committee make a home visit to each family.
+4. Home Visit.
+When it is time to select a new family, members of the Idaho Panhandle Habitat for Humanity Family Selection Committee makes a home visit to each qualified family.

-3. Selection.
-After home visits with applicants are completed, the Family Selection Committee selects one family to be the prospective Habitat homeowner family.
+5. Selection.
+After home visits with applicants are completed, the Idaho Panhandle Habitat for Humanity Family Selection Committee selects one family to be the homeowner recipient (family).

-4. House Construction.
-Members of the selected family begin contributing sweat equity hours, first on other Habitat projects, and then on their home-to-be.
-They must complete 500 sweat equity hours to be eligible for the new home.
-They must also take a budgeting course, and establishing savings of $500 for house closing payment.
-It is generally about 18 months between selection of the family and the family moving into the completed house.
+6. House Construction.
+Members of the homeowner recipient family begin contributing sweat equity hours, first on other Habitat homes and projects, and then on their home.
+300 hours of sweat equity for single parents and 500 hours for couples is required for the selected recipient to be eligible for the new home.
+Recipients are also required to take a budgeting course, establish a savings habit and save at least $1,000 for house closing costs.
+It is generally about 18 months between selection of the family and the family moving into the home.

-5. House Closing.
-The family signs an agreement to make regular monthly payments for 20 years, after which they become full owners of the house.
-Required monthly payments vary depending on each house’s costs, but tend to be under $550.
+7. House Closing.
+The family signs an agreement (mortgage) to make regular monthly payments for 30 years, after which they become full owners of the home.
+Required monthly payments vary depending on each homeís building costs and the applicantís ability to pay.

 HABITAT FOR HUMANITY PRINCIPLES

-1. All work done by a local Habitat project demonstrates the love of God in Jesus Christ to meet the housing needs of God’s people.
+1. All work done by a local Habitat project demonstrates the love of God in Jesus Christ to meet the housing needs of Godís people.

 2. Habitat depends entirely on the generosity of its donors and volunteers.
 No government funds are involved.

-4. The local Habitat committee is ecumenical, with representatives from interested churches and other members of the community.
+4. The local Habitat committee is ecumenical, with representatives from businesses, churches and other members of the community.

 5. Homes are built with no profit and no interest on loans.